 New Days Ahead

 Our all-volunteer group is raising money because we know there are going to be financial needs for years to come.
-In the short term, we’re here to help the families of the 26 victims, those who were wounded but survived, the twelve kids who witnessed the massacre first-hand, and then the others affected by the shooting.
-We are actively seeking those who fall within these groups to step forward with their needs.
-We are prepared to help.
-There will be no bureaucracy, no forms that need to be filled out.
-Just contact us.
+In the short term, we’re here to help the families of the 26 victims, those who were wounded but survived, the twelve kids who witnessed the massacre first-hand, and those affected by the shooting as students/faculty/staff of Sandy Hook Elementary and Newtown-located schools, and first responders from the area who were dispatched to Sandy Hook Elementary.
+We assist those who fall within these groups.
+Click here to contact us.

 We issue press releases and have this Web site because we want the world to know where they can direct their good will, but we also have the Web site so those affected know we’re here to help, support, and honor them and their lost loved ones.
-We will continue to work on behalf of the victims knowing that although we can’t take their pain and suffering away, we can help with day-to-day expenses and bills so they can focus on themselves and their family’s wellbeing.
+We will continue to work on behalf of the those affected knowing that although we can’t take their pain and suffering away, we can help with expenses and treatment, such that they can focus on themselves and their family’s well-being.
 While we will remain financially transparent and will be audited annually to be in compliance, we will make no announcements about who specifically we have made disbursements to.
 We are not looking to publicize nor exploit those we’re trying to help.